pmeeny/CI-MS3-FootballMemories/README.md

 ![My Memories](football_memories/static/images/readme/memories_pagination.PNG)
 - A user can search memories based on text on the memory name and description, the user can also reset the search.
 The search is not case sensitive
 ![Search](football_memories/static/images/readme/search.PNG)
-- A user can click on a memory in the memories page to view detailed infroamtion about the memory
+- A user can click on a memory in the memories page to view detailed information about the memory
     - They can view a larger image of the memory
     - They can view a google map of the stadium that was entered for the memory
     - They can view the memory name, memory description, tournament name, stadium, date
     - They can view the view count of the image, and this value increments when the memory is viewed
-    - They can view the avergae rating for a memory(total of ratings/number of ratings)
+    - They can view the average rating for a memory(total of ratings/number of ratings)
     - They can submit a rating for the memory, with a value of 1-5
     - They can view all comments for a memory, and the page is paginated if there are more than 3 comments
     - They can add a comment, and the comment is displayed with the comment, added by and date